kafai-yip/kafai-yip.github.io/_pages/research.md

     - Cantonese, Mandarin, Vietnamese｜[paper-WCCFL](https://ling.auf.net/lingbuzz/007525)
 * I provide a compositional account of exclusive doubling in Cantonese (with an appendix on the cross-linguistic landscape of exclusive doubling)
     - Cantonese｜[handout-LFRG](https://kafai-yip.github.io/assets/docs/only_LFRG_handout_online.pdf)
-* `with Olabode Adedeji` We propose a quantifier-particle analysis of exclusive doubling in Yorùbá, where the adfocal particle is an exclusive quantifier rather than a concord marker as often proposed in the operator-particle approach.
+* `with Olabode Adedeji` We argue for a quantifier-particle analysis of exclusive doubling in Yorùbá, where the adfocal particle is an exclusive quantifier rather than a concord marker as often proposed in the operator-particle approach.
     - Yorùbá｜[handout-ACAL](https://kafai-yip.github.io/assets/docs/ACAL-55_only_handout.pdf)
 {% endcapture %}